 I don’t like beauty contests.
 Not a big fan of award shows.
 I DO, however, like to judge.
 In this case, how about a Golden Nameplate award for “Best Personal Finance Blog”??

 This post is a way of honoring my favorite reads in 2017.
 And because Abandoned Cubicle is such a well-respected stalwart and GIANT in the personal finance field, what better platform from which to recognize talent?
 A-hem…

 A few disclaimers: One, there’s a very fine margin of quality in our vast community.
 Everyone’s voice is unique and worth taking the time to read.
 The trouble is, with over 2,000 bloggers in our space, it’s mighty hard to get acclimated with them all.
 Thank goodness for Rockstar Finance!
 Regardless, when I come across a gem of a blog, I’m darn sure to come back often for more.

-Each of the five awards have these things in common:
+Each of the five awards has these things in common:

 - Their content is engaging and often (if not always) unique.
 Even if it’s a common subject, they write from a unique point of view.

-- Each of these fine writers have “found their voice” and inspire me to do better.
+- Each of these fine writers has “found their voice” and inspire me to do better.
 You know what to expect.

 - You’re left feeling good about having read what they wrote.